code-423n4/2023-11-shellprotocol/README.md

 ## Attack ideas (Where to look for bugs)
 *List specific areas to address - see [this blog post](https://medium.com/code4rena/the-security-council-elections-within-the-arbitrum-dao-a-comprehensive-guide-aa6d001aae60#9adb) for an example*

-## Main invariants
-*Describe the project's main invariants (properties that should NEVER EVER be broken).*

 ## Scoping Details
 [ ⭐️ SPONSORS: please confirm/edit the information below. ]